Ujuxui/backend-project1/README.md

 error handling and
 middleware for request logging**.

-This project is fitted in MVC architecture.
+This project is fitted in **MVC architecture**.

 ## Technologies used –
-Express, Node.js, Nodemon, MongoDB, Mongoose, ES Modules, Thunder Client, Middleware, CORS, and JWT
+**Express, Node.js, Nodemon, MongoDB, Mongoose, ES Modules, Thunder Client, Middleware, CORS, and JWT**

 ## Run the application -
 Clone the repository using git clone https://github.com/Ujuxui/backend-project1.git

-Then run the app using *npx --save-dev nodemon* after installing the dependencies (npm install).
+Then run the app using *npx --save-dev nodemon* after installing the dependencies (*npm install*).